 Add 1 tablespoon of apple cider vinegar into the almond milk to make a tangy vegan buttermilk

-Add 1 tsp baking soda to the dry ingredients
+Add 1 teaspoon baking soda to the dry ingredients

 Instead of using raw honey, use agave, maple syrup, or vegan honee